-How to Write a Journal: 6 Tips - The Write Practice
+How to Write a Journal: 6 Tips

 1. Choose your kind of journal

-A book, where you write with a pen or pencil onto paper: Write in a book that is not so pretty you are afraid to write in it.
+A book, where you write with a pen or pencil on paper: Write in a book that is not so pretty you are afraid to write in it.
 Keep the size small enough you don’t mind carrying it in your messenger bag, and big enough you can read your handwriting.

-Do not try journaling at night when the only paper you have on your bedside table is a bandaid.
-The next morning I couldn’t read my writing on the band-aid, and the idea I wanted to journal was lost.
+Do not try journaling at night if the only paper you have on your bedside table is a bandaid.
+The next morning I couldn’t read my writing on the bandaid, and the idea I wanted to journal was lost.

-The advantage of paper is you can write without having to be plugged into an electronic device.
+The advantage of pen to paper is you can write without having to be plugged into an electronic device.
 You don’t have to worry about a dead battery, and you can write even when the sun is bright or the airline makes you turn off your electronic devices.

 The disadvantage to a paper journal is if you lose the journal and you didn’t make a copy of it, you have lost all of the writing.
+But either way, the journal writing helps you pay attention and record the moments of everyday life that will fade with time otherwise.

-Software: There are several software applications on the market you can use to journal.
-Be sure they sync to the cloud, as you don’t want to lose your entries because you fry your computer hard-drive.
+Software: There are several software applications on the market you can use to keep a digital journal.
+Be sure they sync to the cloud, as you don’t want to lose your entries because you fry your computer’s hard-drive.

-Journey and Day One can add photographs and text, and export all of your entries into a PDF.
-You can also journal in Microsoft Word or Scrivener and save your files to a cloud-based program that will keep your files safe if you lose your computer or pour water on your keyboard.
+Journey and Day One can add photographs and text and export all of your entries into a PDF.
+You can also journal in Google Docs, Microsoft Word, or Scrivener and save your files to a cloud-based program that will keep your files safe if you lose your computer or pour water on your keyboard.

 2. Date your entry

 You think you will remember when it happened, but without a written date, you might forget.
+Make it a part of your journal writing routine to date the entry.

 3. Tell the truth